US sanctions China’s biotech sector over Uighur rights abuses

 The Chinese Embassy in Washington, DC did not respond immediately to a request for comment from the Reuters news agency.

-United Nations experts and rights groups estimate more than one million people, mainly Uighurs and members of other Muslim minorities, have been imprisoned in recent years in a vast system of camps in China’s western region of Xinjiang.
+United Nations experts and rights groups estimate more than one million people, mainly Uighurs and members of other Muslim minorities, have been imprisoned in recent years in a vast system of camps in Xinjiang.
 China denies abuses in Xinjiang.

 An independent UK-based tribunal ruled last week the Chinese government had committed genocide, crimes against humanity and torture of Uighurs and other minorities.

-The US also added HMN International, formerly Huawei Marine; Jiangsu Hengtong Marine Cable Systems; Jiangsu Hengtong OpticElectric; Shanghai Aoshi Control Technology Co Ltd; and Zhongtian Technology Submarine Cable to its blacklist on Thursday.
+The Commerce Department added HMN International, formerly Huawei Marine; Jiangsu Hengtong Marine Cable Systems; Jiangsu Hengtong OpticElectric; Shanghai Aoshi Control Technology Co Ltd; and Zhongtian Technology Submarine Cable to its blacklist on Thursday.

 The announcement was part of a broader effort by the Biden administration to address China’s use of technology to surveil, repress and control its populations, a senior official told Reuters.

-Meanwhile, the US Congress is advancing new legislation aimed at giving the Biden administration more economic tools to punish China for its treatment of the Uighurs.
+Meanwhile, Congress advanced new legislation aimed at giving the Biden administration more economic tools to punish China for its treatment of the Uighurs.

-A bill banning imports from Xinjiang passed in the House of Representatives on December 10 and is now pending in the Senate.
+A bill banning imports from Xinjiang passed in the House of Representatives on December 10 and cleared the Senate in a unanimous voice vote on Thursday.

-In October, more than 40 nations criticised China at the UN over the reported torture and repression of Uighurs and other religious and ethnic minorities in Xinjiang.
+The bill, which now goes to President Joe Biden for his signature, bans the import of goods from Xinjiang unless suppliers can prove their products were not made with forced labour.
+Xinjiang is a large exporter of solar panels worldwide.

+“It is a horrifying human rights situation, fully sanctioned – as we now know – by the Communist Party of China,” said Senator Marco Rubio, the lead Republican sponsor of the bill.
+Separately, the Senate action cleared the way for an awaited confirmation vote on Biden nominee Nicholas Burns to be ambassador to China.

 Also on Thursday, the US Commerce Department announced trade sanctions on a number of other entities in China, Georgia, Malaysia, and Turkey, accusing them of diverting US items to Iran’s military.